mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 Click the `Display 8080` tab in the terminal window.
 Notice how the image version is `1.11`.
 Press `Control + C` to stop forwarding.

 You can run kubectl get all -n jenkins{{execute}} and see all the Kubernetes resources deployed by Helm.

 This is a simple application but Helm provides easier management for complicated applications that can be composed of several resources without the need to keep track of multiple YAML files.

+### Try creating a new variable yourself:

+Look at the metadata.name field in the `deployment.yaml` or `service.yaml` we are using for our chart.
+Notice how the value for this field is the same string `hello-kubernetes-hello-kubernetes`.
+How would you templatize it so it can be assigned in values.yaml?